voger/clouseau/README.md

 |> Cl.inspect(label: "-bc Test with border and colors", syntax_colors: [number: :red])
 ```

-If the `syntax_colors` option is used, then the default colors or colors used in the `config.exs` are not used.
+If the `syntax_colors` option is used in the macro call, then the default colors or colors used in the `syntax_colors` option in `config.exs` are not used.

 ```elixir
 %{